7 Roselike Flowers for Your Garden

 The last of the rose-like flowers we will tell you about are double tulips.
 They are unusual, though.
 As they have a double line of petals, they look more lush.

-Its cultivation is somewhat complex because it demands specific nutrients and a very fertile and well-drained soil so that the bulbs from which the flowers grow always remain healthy.
+The cultivation of this plant is somewhat complex because it demands specific nutrients and a very fertile and well-drained soil so that the bulbs from which the flowers grow always remain healthy.
 They tolerate the cold well and need plenty of sunlight.

 Roses and roselike flowers can coexist

-You do not have to choose one or the other variety to the exclusion of the other.
+You don’t have to choose one or the other variety to the exclusion of the other.
 Combine traditional roses with these similar flowers in your garden.
-You will achieve a wide range of colors and will delight your eyes.
+You will achieve a wide range of colors and will delight your senses!

-Consult with a specialist or a nursery to set up an appropriate planting schedule.
-You could achieve a staggered flowering throughout the year.
+Consult a specialist or a nursery to set up an appropriate planting schedule.
+You could even achieve a staggered flowering throughout the year.